Revisions to Code of Student Rights and Responsibilities

 - By the end of the first week of their initial attendance, students have the right to receive a course syllabus from faculty members containing clearly written objectives which are consistent with the nature of the course.
 Students should be informed by the instructor about the level of achievement which is expected for each letter grade.
-(Reference: Executive Memorandum 92-013, Grading Policy).
+(Reference: EM 92-013, Grading Policy).

 - Students have the right to know what material will be covered on midterms and finals and to inspect and discuss their graded examinations and papers with their instructors.
 These must be graded promptly enough so as to make them a part of the student's learning experience.

 - Students have the right to have faculty meet their classes at scheduled times.
 When circumstances require cancellation of a class, the instructor shall make an effort to notify students.

 - Students have the right to have instructional faculty schedule a reasonable number of office hours for student conferences, including availability during the week of final examinations.